rempsyc/rempsyc/README.md

 For more complicated models not supported by `nice_slopes`, one can define the model in the traditional way and feed it to `nice_lm_slopes` instead.
-Supports multiple `lm` models as well, but the predictor and moderator needs to be the same for these models (the dependent variable can change).
+Supports multiple `lm` models as well, but the predictor and moderator need to be the same for these models (the dependent variable can change).

 ``` r